main content, site navigation, search

 It is wise to group similar content into a few major groups in HTML, for instance: the page specific content + the site-wide content.
 Then branch the page specific content into the primary and the supplementary content, and so on.

-Here’s an example: If the primary content in a news article, then the page specific content are headlines and the leading image, the article text and (pull)quotes.
-In that case, the supplementary content is meta-data (author, publishing/modification date, categories, tags etc.), a list of comments (with authors, gravatars, comment bodies etc.), rating tools, sharing tools, a list of related articles (with or without image thumbnails).
+Here’s an example: If the primary content is an article, then the page specific content are headlines and the leading image, the article text and (pull)quotes.
+In that case, the supplementary content is meta-data (the author, publishing and last modification dates, categories, tags etc.), a list of comments (with authors, gravatars, comment bodies etc.), rating tools, sharing tools, a list of related articles (with or without image thumbnails).

-You can easily see from the list how easy it is to create semantic groups.
-Use those groups as a building elements of your master layouts.
+Now that you have the comprehensive list, it’s easy to create semantic groups.
+Use those groups as building elements for each master layout.

 Both on smart-phones and tablets, the secondary content would probably fall “under” the primary content.
-But instead of linear image positioning inside the text in the primary content area on the smart-phones layout, you can float images left and right on the tablets layout to create more interesting flow.
+But instead of linear image positioning inside the text in the primary content area on the small screen layout, you can float images left and right at medium-sized layouts to create more interesting flow.

 On each next layout, place sideways the portion of the page that was formerly pushed “under” and reuse the left and right page margins as new gutters.

-There are a number of differences between mobile and desktop layout, but the one rarely considered is that mobile screen provides a better focus once your attention is inside the screen.
-In mobile browser, you can’t tell anything about the content of pages in other “tabs”.
-There’s no room for such information, because every pixel counts.
+There are a number of differences between mobile and a traditional desktop layout, but the one rarely considered is that the mobile screen maintains much better focus once the reader’s attention is inside the screen.
+In mobile browsers, you can’t tell anything about the content of pages in other “tabs”.
+There’s no room for such information, because every pixel counts on the mobile screen.

-On small screens, the currently watched content doesn’t have to fight for a reader’s attention by unnecessary decorations.
+On the small screen, the currently watched content doesn’t have to fight for the reader’s attention by introducing unnecessary decorations.
 On desktop screens, we’re able to multi-task and hence we unconsciously compare things and shift focus.
 On tiny screens we can’t do that.
-That’s why we can get away with less rich visuals on mobile in favor of clarity and simplicity.
+That’s why we can get away with less rich visuals on the small screen in favor of clarity and simplicity.

 You are allowed to use as many non-semantic divs as you need, but always question yourself whether you really need it, or is there a better solution.